Cursor Hardening Guide

 Step 1: Create API Key Rotation Schedule

-- Document all API keys in use:
+- Document all API keys in use (OpenAI, Anthropic, Google, custom providers)

-- Set rotation reminders (quarterly)
+- Set quarterly rotation reminders

 Step 2: Rotate Keys